 I am taking my homeschool music class on a field trip to see a children’s concert put on by the Toledo Symphony in a few weeks.
 They are so tickled that they will get to see and hear these instruments live!

 You can download the stage pieces on the Printables > Other Resources page by scrolling down to the O’s for “Orchestra Stage Pieces.”
-The orchestra figures are downloadable from the St. Louis Symphony’s website (click here and look for the “Download The “Stand Up Symphony,” musician paper doll coloring activity (pdf)” link).
+The orchestra figures are downloadable from the St. Louis Symphony’s website (click here for the”Stand Up Symphony” musician paper doll coloring activity link).

 This would make a great studio project to work on during monthly group classes as you learn about the instruments.
 Or, if you have a waiting room area, perhaps you could have students work on creating an orchestra together that way!